 Though she is only fourteen years old Kate has to act mature to keep the other two out of trouble.
 Michael enjoys books,

 especially books about Dwarves - he has studied every book he can find on the subject and is convinced that they are not a mythical race.
 Emma is the

 youngest but toughest.
-Each of three are confronted with challenges and dangerous adventures, and respond in with courage and determination.
+Each of the three are confronted with challenges and dangerous adventures, and respond in with courage and determination.

 I wish the Countess had been given a more detailed backstory.
 She makes a reference to living in czarist Russia, so clearly magic must be keeping her alive and young -

 but how did she get that magic?
 Why is she so evil?
 What is her goal?
-Unfortunately, the reader doesn't get any insight into what drives the Countess; though perhaps I am hoping for too
+Unfortunately, the reader doesn't get any insight into what drives the Countess; though perhaps I am hoping for too much

 from a book targeted at a younger audience.

 I did not know when I picked this book up that it was the first book of a trilogy, and the second book is not even written yet.
 The series is called the Books of the Beginning.

 If this is successful, maybe there will be a subsequent Books of the Ending series.

 Don't read further if you haven't read The Emerald Atlas yet!